 The jazz and blues club features live music every day and free swing dance lessons from 5 p.m. to 6 p.m.
 Wednesday.
 Dancing is encouraged.
 Open daily.
 Smoking allowed.
 No food.

 You won't find Budweiser on the global selection of premium, often-obscure beers, but you will find good vibes and music nightly by regularly booked local icons (Walter "Wolfman" Washington's in residence on Wednesdays) and touring acts in the blues/roots/rock vein.
 Open nightly.
 No smoking.
 No food.

 The Apple Barrel is one of the smallest barrooms on the Frenchmen Street strip, but that doesn’t prevent it from scheduling two bands per night.
 The bar is low on frills but easy on comfort, with a handful of barstools and tables offering a view of Frenchmen through the storefront picture windows.
 Happy hour 2 p.m to 7 p.m. features $2 domestic beers and discounted well drinks.
 Open daily.
 Smoking: yes.

-Crabmeat and corn cannelloni is drenched in spicy pink sauce.
-The fish Ocean gives diners a choice of five types of fish, which is pan-fried and topped with shrimp, crawfish or crabmeat.
+House-made crabmeat and corn cannelloni is drenched in spicy cream sauce.
+Rack of lamb comes with pasta or salad.
 Reservations accepted for large parties.
 Dinner daily.
 Cash only. $$